Skip to main content

 Social unrest

-The political situation in Argentina is reasonably stable but there can be occasional outbreaks of social unrest.
+Public demonstrations and protests are more common in Argentina than in Ireland.
 You may encounter groups of demonstrators (piqueteros) blocking major roads into and out of the capital, causing delays and possibly a change in route.

 Always keep yourself informed of what’s going on around you by monitoring local media and staying in contact with your hotel or tour organiser.
 Avoid demonstrations and public gatherings, which can sometimes turn confrontational.